Information for Afghan Nationals

 - Domestic Violence is a pattern of behavior in a relationship that is used to gain or maintain power and control over an intimate partner, parent, or child.
 Domestic abuse can involve physical, sexual, emotional, financial, or psychological abuse or threats.

-- Forced Marriage is a marriage that takes place without the consent of one or both people in the marriage.
+- Forced Marriage means a marriage with 1 or more elements of force, fraud, or coercion and where 1 or both parties do not or cannot consent to the marriage.
 Consent means that you have given your full, free, and informed agreement to marry your intended spouse and to the timing of the marriage.
 Forced marriage may occur when family members or others use physical or emotional abuse, threats, or deception to force you to marry without your consent.
 For additional information on forced marriage, please visit the Forced Marriage webpage.

 - Human Trafficking involves exploiting someone to compel a commercial sex act or forced labor.
 Generally, this exploitation must involve force, fraud, or coercion to be considered human trafficking.
 However, if someone under 18 years old is induced to perform a commercial sex act, that is considered human trafficking even if there is no force, fraud, or coercion.